Noction Flow Analyser Installation Guide

 Next go to Management > Inventory > Add device.

-On the BGP Settings tab, provide the AS number, Peer Address (your router’s address) and the NFA address (NFA internal address).
-Hit Add Device.
+On the BGP Settings tab, provide the Peer AS and Peer Address (your router’s address).
+Hit the Submit button.